JoniSuominen/PyCHIP-8/README.md

   - The rom can be found at https://slack-files.com/T3CH37TNX-F3RF5KT43-0fb93dbd1f
   - Documentation for the rom can be found at https://slack-files.com/T3CH37TNX-F3RKEUKL4-b05ab4930d
-* Despite passing the tests, I have found that at least the Space Invaders rom does not run properly, most roms do run perfectly though
+* Despite passing the tests, I have found that at least the Space Invaders rom does not run properly, most roms do run (close to) perfect though

 ## Built with
 * Python 3.7